kjhf/squidge/NOTES.md

 ## TODO
 - Connection to Discord
   - ABXY server
-- Connection to MediaWiki software
+- Make connection to MediaWiki software more generic
-  - Inkipedia EN
+  - Inkipedia EN is hardcoded
-- Detect likely spam using wiki logs & report on Discord
-  - Alert admins; potentially delete & block offenders
-- Link permissions between Discord and the target wiki, such that some actions require Discord authentication
-  - We could do this in a variety of ways:
-    - Role assignments
-    - Semi-hardcoded table: data that can be reloaded on the fly
-    - Wiki page of known users
-    - Discord integration of some sort - investigation needed
+  - Inkipedia ES needed
 - Commands on Discord to make mass changes such as:
   - Auto-fix double and broken redirects where possible
-  - Moving categories (and recategorising everything in the old category to the new name),
   - Moving files (and updating references)
   - Creating a file archive for exporting a category
   - Auto-link to related articles using text that is already on the page, that has not yet been linked